CanastaWiki/Canasta-CLI/docs/guide/general-concepts.md

 ### Settings

-Settings files are PHP files placed in the settings directories and loaded in alphabetical order:
+Settings files are PHP files placed in the settings directories and loaded in lexicographic order:

 - **Global settings** (`config/settings/global/*.php`) — loaded for every wiki
 - **Per-wiki settings** (`config/settings/wikis/{wiki-id}/*.php`) — loaded only for that wiki